youcefkesbi/koulchi-frontend/STORE_MANAGEMENT_UPDATED_README.md

 to authenticated
 with check (owner_id = auth.uid());

--- Users can select their own store create policy "users can select their own store" on stores for select to authenticated using (owner_id = auth.uid());

 -- Users can update their own store create policy "users can update their own store" on stores